seen = {}

 @_running = false

-Use requestAnimationFrame if available and we have no explicit frameDelay.
+return @Use requestAnimationFrame if available and we have no explicit frameDelay.
 Otherwise, use a delay-compensated timeout.

 animateFrame : ->